 Our goats’ health is very important to us.
 When I was building my herd and buying new goats, I always asked a lot of questions about herd health, because I didn’t want to bring an unhealthy animal into our herd.
 So, here are the answers to the questions that were important to me.
 If you have questions not answered here, please ask!

-- Our goats receive free-choice Sweetlix MeatMaker goat minerals, a separate selenium-E blend, kelp, and baking soda in separate feeders, so they can eat as much or as little of each one as they require.
+- Our goats receive free-choice Sweetlix MeatMaker goat minerals and baking soda in separate feeders, so they can eat as much or as little of each one as they require.

 - We are enrolled in the USDA’s scrapie eradication program.